gerardrobertkirwin/gerardrobertkirwin.github.io/_posts/2019-09-28-Ladies-Get-In-Formation.md

 <img src="https://raw.githubusercontent.com/gerardrobertkirwin/gerardrobertkirwin.github.io/master/assets/img/WiP_Plots/North_America_Final_Line%20Plot.png" width="600">

-I used a portion of the code from the documentation but moved the legend to the bottom, added the title, changed to the minimal theme and chose a rainbow color scale.
-All of these things were done to make the graph easier to read.
-With this easier-to-read graph, you can see that the United States (in pink) lags behind Cuba, Mexico, Nicaragua, El Salvador, Canada, Dominican Republic and Honduras in women representation in national legislatures in 2018.
+I used a portion of the code from the documentation, moved the legend to the bottom, added the title, changed to the minimal theme, and chose a rainbow color scale.
+All of these changes were meant to make the graph easier to read.
+With this simplified graph, you can see that the United States (in pink) lags behind Cuba, Mexico, Nicaragua, El Salvador, Canada, Dominican Republic, and Honduras in women's representation in 2018’s national legislatures.
 This graph shows us patterns (such as an increase in most countries after 2010) and individual changes (often due to political changes within each country).

-I tried a number of other interesting visualizations to try and visualize this data another way, including a violin graph.
+I tried a number of other interesting approaches to try and visualize this data another way, including a violin graph.
 The best representation I could find was a ridgeline plot.

     library(ggridges)
     library(viridis)